Canon 1300D vs Olympus TG-5

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 1300D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 1300D was replaced by the Canon 2000D, while the TG-5 was followed by the Olympus TG-6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1300D vs Olympus TG-5

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.